 Review by Luisito Joaquín González

-Fatal Games was released a couple of years after the largest peak in the slasher cycle’s popularity lifeline and it was one of the first additions to my collection on big box VHS.
+Fatal Games was released a couple of years after the largest peak in the slasher cycle’s popularity period and it was one of the first additions to my collection on big box VHS.
 I have watched it many times, but it is never one that I have held a particular fondness for and it rarely gets mentioned alongside other genre favourites.
 It lacks even the charm of say, Graduation Day, which is a film it is often accused of imitating.

 Many eighties slashers that don’t deserve their following managed to live on simply because they became rare, which meant that enthusiasts like me dedicated weeks (sometimes years) to try to find them.
-A fair few were also castrated by censors upon release, which meant that the human nature of wanting to see the things that we weren’t allowed to gave them a notoriety that they would never have deserved without such intervention.
+A fair few were also castrated by censors upon release, which meant that the human nature of us wanting to see the things that we weren’t allowed to gave them a notoriety that they would never have deserved without such intervention.
 In cases such as the one that befell The Dorm that Dripped Blood, the honour of being chucked on the video nasty list and banned for public consumption was a golden ticket to a longer life expectancy as bootlegs would surface and interest would sustain.

 An athletic training school is preparing for a National contest and all the young hopefuls are being put through gruesome training routines.
 Things take a turn for the worse when a javelin brandishing nut job begins slaughtering the students when they stay behind to practice after hours.
 It becomes apparent that the disappearances are linked, so who or what could be behind the occurrences?

 It seems bizarre to accuse a movie of ripping off Graduation Day, because Herb Freed himself will probably admit that his cheeseball is hardly a title worthy of such adulation.
-It’s hard not to level that at Fatal Games however, because there are a few otherwise inexplicable similarities between the two.
-Everything from the athletic teens getting slaughtered and then their faces crossed off of a team-photo to the javelin as a murder weapon seems to reference the former sports-themed genre piece.
+It’s hard not to level that accusation at Fatal Games however, because there are a few otherwise inexplicable similarities between the two.
+Everything from the athletic teens getting slaughtered and then their faces crossed off of a team-photo to the javelin stick being used as a murder weapon seems to reference the former sports-themed genre piece.
 They even start with almost identical credit sequences, which show the characters training in slow-mo shots with a funky rock tune setting the vibe.

 Do you remember during the eighties when almost every film had a sugar-coated message and an equally mushy theme tune to hype up headband wearing audiences (which we all were back then)?
 Songs like Survivor’s ‘Eye of the Tiger’ are postcards from a lost generation that fortunately thus far hasn’t found its route to return.
 Now if you thought, “Everybody wants to be a winner” from the opening of Freed’s opus was taking the biscuit in terms of eighties pumping up tracks, then Fatal Games runs away with the whole pack.
 Here we have lines such as ‘winning is everything’ and ‘take it to the limit’ (clearly ripped from Scarface’s ‘Push it to the Limit’) and the song is so laughably energetic that I almost jumped out of seat and began doing press-ups.

 It’s a shame that first (and last) time director Michael Elliot never ‘took it to the limit’ as his direction is so flat that it feels like the print was placed under a steamroller before it received distribution.
 What we have here is two gears: bland and even blander and things don’t get any better than that.
-There’s one very good shadowy ‘studio shot’ that must’ve been filmed by the AD, DP or maybe next-door neighbor because it is re-used continuously every time the killer strikes and nothing else from Elliot comes close to matching it.
+There’s one very good shadowy ‘studio shot’ that must’ve been filmed by the next-door neighbor or perhaps it was stock footage, because it is re-used continuously every time the killer strikes and nothing else from Elliot comes close to matching it.
 Like the maniac from Baby Doll Murders, this guy is a bit of a fashionable psychopath.
 When on massacre duties, he dresses in a shiny striped tracksuit with matching trainers and it’s easy to see that this is an assassin with considerable eighties style.
 Of course we are all meant to be trying our hardest to work out who it is hiding under the hood, but the conclusion, upon revelation, is completely implausible if fun all the same.